alavifazel/Articles/6_The_idea_behind_UNIX_numeric_file_permissions/6_The_idea_behind_UNIX_numeric_file_permissions.md

 the *owner*, and **read and execute** for *group* and *everyone* respectively.

-The way that the number 755 carried this information is that each digit (7 or 5 in this example) is an addition of the following numbers that have special meanings for UNIX:
+The way that the number 755 carries this information is that each digit (7 or 5 in this example) is an addition of the following numbers that have special meanings for UNIX: